sgornostal/android-app-creator/README.md

-Android application creator PRO (by url)
+Android application creator (from url)
 ==========

 Gradle build script with application